 A harvest cannot be rushed, it cannot be predicted, it cannot be manipulated.
 A gardener must submit to the elements and to the One who is in total control.
 Grumbling and complaining will not make the crop grow any faster or better.
 After we have done our planting, we pray and give thanks.

 Lesson 7) Be a blessing to others.
 Our garden produced so much food that we gave basketfuls away to our neighbors.
 The Lord blessed our efforts, but he also used us to be a blessing to others.
-Our neighbors were so appreciative to receive organic food.
-Fresh organic produce is rather costly.
+Since fresh organic produce is rather costly, our neighbors were so appreciative to receive organic food.
 However, it meant more than that.
 It gave us an opportunity to build relationships and to provide each other support when needed.
 It has given us a sense of community.

 Lesson 8) Enjoy your produce.
 The following year our yield was also a success and we continued to reap the health benefits and convenience of having our produce grow in our backyard.
 It was not as good as the second year’s, however, due to a very damp spring and fungus problem.
 Then we had a problem with bean beetles early on, but we dealt with them.

 Overall we continued to be 100% vegetable sufficient.
 The cucumbers were great.
-The zucchini, as usual, was too much to handle so we were always giving it away.
+As usual, the zucchini was too much to handle so we were always giving it away.
 The beans and peppers grew strong.
 While we didn’t have many tomatoes, we still ate and enjoyed 1-2 a day.
 We tried broccoli.
 It was a little sparse, but delicious.
 And we added strawberries, too.
 Sweet.

 …Let us fear the Lord our God, who gives the rain in its season, the autumn rain and the spring rain, and keeps for us the weeks appointed for the harvest.
 Jeremiah 5:24